zfoo-project/zfoo/protocol/README.md

 your protocol number a little more compactly, so that your protocol number will not exceed 3 w
 ```

-- There are three ways to indicate that the protocol class
+- There are four ways to indicate that the protocol class
     - The first uses annotations: @Protocol(id = protocolId)
       ```
       @Protocol(id = 104)